axvr/code-dump/README.md

 A repository full of random code which I have written, some is just general testing others are actual functioning programs.
 Come and take a look around the "Code Dumpster", you may find something useful.

-Do not expect that this repo will be well organised, because it most likely won't.
+*Do not expect that this repo will be well organised, because it most likely won't.*

-Feel free to use or modify this code where ever and how ever you like.
-Everything here is unlicenced and in the public domain, unless stated otherwise.
+Feel free to use or modify this code where ever and how ever you like (following the licences, obviously).
+Everything here is unlicenced and in the public domain, unless otherwise stated.

 ---